Peterborough doctor heads to Africa to support critical care centre in Zaire

-A Peterborough City Hospital doctor will travel across the world to help at a new critical care centre in Zaire.
+A Peterborough City Hospital doctor will travel across the world to help at a new critical care centre in Africa

 Dr Toby Hoskins, who works as a Registrar in Anaesthesia and Intensive Care at Peterborough City Hospital, previously worked at the St Francis Hospital, in East Zambia, as a medical student 7 years ago and wanted to go back to put to use the skills and experience that he has achieved in that time.